yanivyacoby/harvard-cs290-2021-2022/communication-in-collaborative-environments.md

 Your meeting-time can be used in a variety of ways -- unstructured thinking (e.g. formulating a research question, coming up with new projects or directions), active work on trying to make progress (e.g. debugging, diagnosing strange results, sketching a proof idea, designing an experiment), discussing a relevant paper you all read, soliciting feedback on writing, etc. -- just be clear from the start what the goal of the meeting is.

+> **Tip:** If giving an update on progress you've made since the last meeting, you can use language like, "In this meeting, I was hoping to discuss three things: \_\_\_\_.
+I would really appreciate your feedback on \_\_\_\_.
+Before I recap the progress we've made so far, and before diving in, doess that sound good to everyone? and is there anything else that folks would like to discuss?"

 ### Step 2: Summarize

 Very briefly, **summarize** the overall goal of the project, and what you’ve done until the previous meeting.
 Although presumably your collaborators know and remember the overall goal, research goals may **naturally change** during the course of the project, so it’s important to keep everyone on the same page.